jedib0t/go-pretty/table/README.md

 ### TODO

   - Performance Optimizations (Memory Usage)
-  - Render to io.Writer (and not return a string)
-  - Render as Markdown
   - Spreadsheet Format (Row Headers like [A, B, C, ...] and Column Indices)
   - Row and Cell Width Restrictions
   - Generic Cell Content Transformers (with some ready-made ones)